Arka95/pycim/readme.md

+NOTE: This is mostly a toy project demonstrating extreme usage of DRY and OOPS design patterns.
+Works quite well for the part !
+This is not thread or process safe.
+Don't use in a web-server unless usage is local.
+Creates per-process singleton, not a global one !

 Cim (Cache in Memory Singleton) is what you would like to interpret as an in-memory key, value store in python. its methods are similar to that of a map.

 ##Attributes: